-Namibian President, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell
+Namibian president, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell

-Namibian President, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell— 6th July 2018
+Namibian president, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell— 7th July 2018

 Laide Raheem, Abeokuta

-Namibian President, Hage Geingob, Nigeria’s Vice President, Prof. Yemi Osinbajo, former President Olusegun Obasanjo, former Head of State, General Yakubu Gowon (rtd.) and other notable Nigerians, were among prominent personalities, who bade the pioneer Chairman, National Youth Service Corps (NYSC), Professor Adebayo Adedeji, farewell on Friday, at the funeral service of the late African renowned economist.
+Namiban President, Hage Geingob, Vice President, Prof. Yemi Osinbajo, former President Olusegun Obasanjo, former Head of State, General Yakubu Gowon (rtd.) and other notable Nigerians, were among prominent personalities at the funeral service of the pioneer Chairman, National Youth Service Corps (NYSC), Professor Adebayo Adedeji, farewell on Friday.

-At the funeral service held at the Cathedral Church of Our Saviour, the former Archbishop of Lagos Ecclesiastical Province of the Church of Nigeria, The Most Reverend (Professor) Adebayo Akinde, in his sermon, described Prof. Adedeji, as a selfless statesman who had left a legacy of service for Nigerians to emulate, adding “he was indeed a great nationalist”.
+At the service held at the Cathedral Church of Our Saviour, the former Archbishop of Lagos Ecclesiastical Province of the Church of Nigeria, The Most Reverend Adebayo Akinde, in his sermon, described Prof. Adedeji, as a selfless statesman, who had left a legacy of service for Nigerians to emulate, adding, “he was indeed a great nationalist”.

-The retired Archbishop, who noted many Nigerians who are in position of authority had failed their generations because of their greedy nature, also submitted that the late Executive Secretary of the United Nations Economic Commission for Africa (UNECA) impacted positively on his generation.
+The retired Archbishop, who noted that many Nigerians who are in position of authority had failed their generations because of their greed, also submitted that the late Executive Secretary of the United Nations Economic Commission for Africa (UNECA) impacted positively on his generation.

-Akinde said Adedeji, who lived for 87 years sojourn was a blessing to the world, the continent of Africa and his state, Ogun in various capacities he had served.
+He said, Adedeji, who lived for 87 years was a blessing to the world, the continent of Africa and his state, Ogun in various capacities he had served.

 “As mankind, we should start asking ourselves of the kind of legacy we are going to leave behind.
 It is important that we give serious thought to the kind of legacy we are leaving behind.